GingerDragon7/Contacts-App/README.md

 # Contacts-App
-It is C.R.U.D application which is built using AngularJS &amp; Firebase cloud database.
+It is a C.R.U.D application which is built using AngularJS &amp; Firebase cloud database.